-Don’t: Waver on home inspection negotiations to avoid conflict
+Don’t: Assume special treatment on inspection negotiations

 Even if you and your friend have agreed on a price, the home inspection opens the door for further negotiations.

-They have the right to request you repair any issues related to water damage, structural issues, old/damaged roof, electrical systems, plumbing problems, or issues with the HVAC system — or essentially anything that poses a safety risk.
+They have the ability, like any buyer, to request you repair any issues related to water damage, structural issues, old or damaged roof, electrical systems, plumbing problems, or issues with the HVAC system — or essentially anything that poses a safety risk.

 Do: Get everything in writing

-Did you agree to leave the washer and dryer for the buyers, but plan to take the stove because it’s a $5,000 6-burner Viking range?
+Did you agree to leave the washer and dryer for the buyers, but plan to take the stove because it’s a $5,000 six-burner Viking range?
 Are you taking your pool equipment with you to your new house?